Art Gallery of Ontario: History

 In the 1970s, the museum embarked on another expansion of its gallery space, with its first phase completed with the opening of the Henry Moore Sculpture Centre on October 26, 1974.
 Although the museum planned on expanding its Canadian exhibits in its second phase of expansions, the creation of a centre dedicated to non-Canadian artists drew criticism from Canadian Artists' Representation, who threatened to protest the opening of the centre.

-The museum was expanded again in 1993, creating 9290.3 m2 of new space and 17651.6 m2 of renovated space, increasing the preexisting floorspace by 30 per cent.
+The museum was expanded again in 1993, creating 9290.3 m2 of new space and 17651.6 m2 of renovated space, increasing the preexisting floorspace by 30 %.
 The expansion saw the renovation of 20 galleries and the construction of 30 galleries.
 In 1978, the museum's staff unionized under the Ontario Public Service Employees Union.

 During the 1990s, the museum drafted plans that would have seen the development of a pedestrian mall from University Avenue to the art gallery.
 However, conflicting developments on adjacent properties, lack of support from the City of Toronto government, and the eventual development of another renovation plan by architect Frank Gehry saw the museum's plans for a pedestrian mall abandoned in the early 2000s.

 In 1996, Canadian multi-media artist Jubal Brown vandalized Raoul Dufy's Harbor at le Havre in the Art Gallery of Ontario by deliberately vomiting primary colours on it.